vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 }, intervalInMilliseconds);
 ```

-Other common use cas would be reacting to certain events such as button click, document loaded and so on.
-You don't know or care when they happen, you just want to be notified by a callback function when the event occurs.
+Another common use case would be reacting to certain events such as button click, document loaded and so on.
+You don't know or care when they happen.
+You just want to be notified by a callback function when the event occurs.

 ## Callbacks and this
 Be careful when using `this` keyword with callbacks.
 If you are using a function, which is a property of an object, `this` will refer to the parent object.
 But when you provide it as a callback, it will no longer point to its object, which can lead to unexpected behavior.
 To learn in detail about issues with `this`, check the following article: